buildbot/buildbot/master/docs/manual/cfg-properties.rst

     This is most commonly used with the :bb:cmdline:`sendchange` command. forced builds
-    The "Force Build" form allows users to specify properties :bb:cfg:`buildslaves <workers>`
+    The "Force Build" form allows users to specify properties :bb:cfg:`workers <workers>`
-    A buildslave can pass properties on to the builds it performs.
+    A worker can pass properties on to the builds it performs.
 :ref:`builds <Common-Build-Properties>`
     A build automatically sets a number of properties on itself.
 :bb:cfg:`builders <builders>`